 “Are you old enough to buy the wine?” she asked, her accent heavy.

 Her voice was tired and flat, and I saw in the way she looked at me that she didn’t really care if I was old enough.
 But she had to ask.
 Perhaps after escaping from that kind of horror, seeing what humans could do to each other, the illegality of a little girl with disproportionally large breasts buying fortified wine could not possibly matter.
 In the grand scheme of things, what difference did it make?

 Tammy, Rose and Jennifer were waiting.
 I had to come back with the wine.

 I don’t know why I changed the lie itself instead of not lying at all.
-I suppose I expected her to say my mother would have to come in herself, I wanted her to rescue me.
+I suppose I expected her to say my mother would have to come in herself, I wanted this woman to rescue me.

 Tonight, I'm also drinking red wine, but of a much better vintage than Ripple.
-It helps the words flow.
-As I finish up, I want to raise my glass to a world that has learned its lessons about fear and hatred, but that toast feels stubbornly premature.
+As I finish up, I want to raise my glass to a world that has learned its lessons about fear and hatred, but that toast is premature.

 Contributed by Kathleen McFall